mitul01/CNN_Architectures/README.md

 2. LeNet.py --> Implementation of LeNet on mnist dataset
 3. AlexNet.py --> Implementation of AlexNet on cifar10 dataset
 4. VGG.py --> Construction of entire VGG architecture using VGG blocks
-5. Inception-v4 --> Construction of entire VGG architecture using VGG blocks
+5. Inception-v4 --> Construction of entire inception-v4 architecture using inception blocks
-6. ResNet.py --> Construction of entire VGG architecture using VGG blocks
+6. ResNet.py --> Construction of entire resnet-50 architecture using residual blocks

 # Summary of all Architecture Implemented